CSGuides/grad-job-guide/_interviewing/visits.md

 (I may have worn sweat pants to more than one tenure-track faculty interview).

-I suspect things will return to normal post-COVID.
-However, my advice is, if you have a remote interview, make sure to have at least one physical visit at some point.
+My advice is, if you have a remote interview, make sure to have at least one physical visit at some point.
 Since you are making a decision about a significant portion of your life (tenure-track may potentially be a lifetime decision), you owe it to yourself to see if you even like